nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_invest_and_proc_req.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR Outpatient letter does not currently support coded investigations and procedures requested.
+- The ITK FHIR Outpatient Letter does not currently support coded investigations and procedures requested.